What Is Digital Scrapbooking? A Beginner’s Guide | aA

 No screen requiredRequires a computer (or iPad)

 A lot of people who make this switch say the same thing: they stopped dreading mistakes.
-When you can press undo anytime, you start experimenting — and experimenting is where the real fun is.
+Because you can press undo anytime, you start experimenting and this is where the real fun is.

 Is Digital Scrapbooking for Me?